-- Stakeholders identified the following concerns associated with the Option 1's planned expansion: - Land may not be available in the current land footprint if the Court expands beyond what is currently planned. - Any renovation plan for existing facilities must include modern technical support infrastructure. - To accommodate court operations, adequate temporary court spaces would need to be designed and fiscally supported through extensive renovation.
+Stakeholders identified the following general concerns associated with the Option 1

+- Land may not be available in the current land footprint if the Court expands beyond what is currently planned. - o Any renovation plan for existing facilities must include modern technical support infrastructure. - To accommodate court operations, adequate temporary court spaces would need to be designed and fiscally supported throughout an extensive renovation.

-Attorney Concerns
+• Attorney Concerns

 - Oriminal defense attorneys report that being able to conveniently interact with prosecuting attorneys throughout their daily court appearance times in the same court location provides a benefit in achieving early case terminations.
 This type of legal community opportunity was also expressed by civil and domestic attorneys.
-The grouping of courts in one campus enables attorneys of all practices to conveniently contact the court and their adversaries within one location often resulting in case negotiations that reduce time and client money spent on resolving disputes. - Legal aid attorneys, private defense attorneys, and the Public Defender assert that the availability of centralized court services such as probation offices, drug treatment resources, restorative justice operations, and pre-trial evaluations is a major factor in assisting defendants to comply with court ordered requirements and rehabilitative behavior changes.
+The grouping of courts in one campus enables attorneys of all practices to conveniently contact the court and their adversaries within one location often resulting in case negotiations that reduce time and client money spent on dispute resolutions. - Legal aid attorneys, private defense attorneys, and the Public Defender assert that the availability of centralized or nearby court services such as probation offices, drug treatment resources, restorative justice operations, and pre-trial evaluations is a major factor in assisting defendants to comply with court ordered requirements and rehabilitative behavioral changes.
 This assertion is correct.
 Such services associated on the same campus as courts are very convenient for defendants and their families.
 A decision to go forward with Option 5 would require that steps be taken to address access to court services.
-(See Court Services section below.) - O As described by the Commonwealth Attorney, early case terminations are more likely to happen if the defense attorney can conveniently walk into his office to review prosecution case files and to discuss the outcome of a case.
-Early case terminations can reduce in-custody supervision days and related costs and can save court time and case related costs in attorney time and fees.
-Case resolving negotiations can continue with the Commonwealth Attorney having space at the Option 5 site.
+(See Court Services section below.) - As described by the Commonwealth Attorney, early case terminations are more likely to happen if the defense attorney can conveniently walk into his office to review prosecution case files and to discuss the outcome of a case.
+Early case terminations can reduce incustody supervision days and related costs and can save court time and case related costs in attorney time and fees.

-• Commonwealth Attorney Coverage
+Commonwealth Attorney Coverage

-- The Commonwealth Attorney reported a need for two additional deputy Commonwealth Attorneys (ACAs) should Option #5 be selected as a second court location.
-Option 5 includes space to house the entire Commonwealth Attorney office needs.
-The Commonwealth Attorney reported that the annual cost for two new ACAs would be approximately \$170,000 for the first year alone. - O While the sharing of electronic case discovery information may mitigate the impact of having two Commonwealth Attorney office spaces, the need for face-to-face discussions involved in plea negotiations will remain as an effective means of resolving criminal cases.
-Due to court jurisdiction levels, it is likely that more ACA time could be spent at the new facility should Option 5 become a reality.
+• The Commonwealth Attorney reported a need for two additional Assistant Commonwealth Attorneys (ACAs) should Option 5 be selected as a new court location.
+The Commonwealth

+Attorney reported that the first year annual cost for two new ACAs would be approximately \$170,000.

+- o While the sharing of electronic case discovery information may mitigate the impact of having two Commonwealth Attorney office spaces, the need for face-to-face discussions involved in plea negotiations will remain an effective means of resolving criminal cases.
+Due to court jurisdiction levels, it is likely that more ACA time could be spent at the new facility should Option 5 become a reality. - o Court calendared case negotiation time could assist in maintaining the needed attorney face-to-face case termination discussions.